-The Rust Fungus trial to impede the growth of Himalayan Balsam is an element of the Scheme with particularly strong potential for widespread publicity and impact, if c.
+The Rust Fungus trial to impede the growth of Himalayan Balsam is an element of the Scheme with particularly strong potential for widespread publicity and impact, if successful, and the learning can be shared widely across the country.
+However, because this project was late in the Scheme the impact cannot be known at this stage.

+c.
 Is heritage better identified/recorded?

 Wildlife and heritage recording have not been a major target of this LPS, although there is an element of mapping in Aim Four.
 Most identification and recording activity has been incidental.
 Nevertheless, there have been some useful additions to the public record, most notably from the Bioblitz undertaken at Kingsbury Community Wetland in 2017.
-The team was able to bring together resources from a number of agencies and involve several groups, as well as local residents, over a 24-hour period, resulting in the identification of 614 species including three Red Book30 insect species and five different species of bat.
+The team was able to bring together resources from a number of agencies and involve several groups, as well as local residents, over a 24-hour period, resulting in the identification of 614 species including three Red Book insect species and five different species of bat.
 In addition, one target species (Snipe) was spotted in the area in March 2018.